bagueDev/DJ-GADGET-AI-SUITE-PRO/README.md

 [![Version](https://img.shields.io/badge/Version-2.4_Platinum-blue?style=for-the-badge)](https://github.com/yourusername/repo)
 [![Privacy](https://img.shields.io/badge/Privacy-100%25_Local_Processing-green?style=for-the-badge&logo=shield)](https://github.com/yourusername/repo)
 <img width="500" height="500" alt="DGAISP" src="https://github.com/user-attachments/assets/b1f9d825-82e9-472c-be07-688b56b7ac1b" />

+---

+### 🚧 Current Status: Pre-Launch Phase
+**We are almost there.**

+*   **Closed Beta:** A selected group of professional musicians and producers is currently stress-testing the *Platinum Edition* in real-world studio environments.
+*   **Education:** An official **YouTube Tutorial Series** is in production.
+We will show you exactly how to integrate the suite into your daily workflow.
+*   **Top Secret:** We are finalizing some **groundbreaking AI features** for the next update that we aren't ready to reveal just yet.
+Let's just say: It will change how you interact with your audio library forever. 🤫

+*Stay tuned for the official release drop!*

+---
 # DJ-GADGET-AI-SUITE-PRO
 ## 🎧 The All-in-One Local Audio Workstation.
 **Stop paying subscriptions.
 Stop uploading your creative work to the cloud.
 Start owning your workflow.**